bee balm: make room for monarda, with mt. cuba’s george coombs

 George Coombs, who manages the trial gardens at Mt.
 Cuba Center native plant garden and research facility in Delaware, tested 40 different selections of Monarda over a three-year period, including plants from seven Eastern U.S. native species, and he shared results of which fare best on both scores in the hopes that more of us will make room and make more pollinators happy in the process.
 (Like ‘Purple Rooster,’ above, a top pick.)

-Read along as you listen to the June 26, 2017 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the June 26, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 evaluating monarda with george coombs of mt. cuba